sarxos/overcast-maven-plugin/README.md

 ## How To Use

-Put your ```overcast.conf``` file in the project root directory (this path cannot be changed for now) so the project layout looks like the following:
+Put your ```overcast.conf``` file somewhere in your project so the files layout will look like the following:

 ```plain
 src